UoB-COMSM0166/2025-group-28/README.md

 - `Mob`: enemy characters, extending Sprite

 In the following development sprints, this base design was extended to accommodate additional requirements identified in sprint reviews and continuous user testing.
-Notable additions were (See Fig X+1):
+Notable additions were (See Fig B):

 - `GameObject`: our core abstract class that represents any “thing” in the game – supplying them with a hitbox and position
 - `Tile`: represented each square block in the room, this facilitated our random generation of walls and traps